 "Yes!" he blurted out, " I have been to Austria."

 I suspect Josh Komoth thought I didn't know there is Austria and there is Australia.
-So when he told me he had been to Austria, I asked him, "That's Vienna?"
+So when he informed me he had been to Austria, I asked him, "That's Vienna?"
 He said yes.

 Actually, I have known Austria since I was a young boy because my piano mentor, Prof. Charles Nyamiti, used to speak so highly of Vienna, the capital city of Austria, where the greatest classical music composers like Mozart and Beethoven spent much of their time.
 I will be very unhappy on my deathbed if I will not have visited Vienna in my life.